 Sensuous language is employed to help us imagine the scene.
 We are alerted to danger as he holds the scissors by their ‘blades’ and

 There is something almost luxuriant in the verb ‘played.’
 This also suggests that it is ‘just a game’ but we fear what will happen next.
 This long sentence, describing his actions scans over 5 lines.

 He is taking his time, and we can almost see the shimmering flame.
 The fact that it is lilac, not even orange, lends it an even more ferocious heat and the adjective ‘naked’ heightens the sense of risk.
 As well as the alliteration of ‘b sounds’ in ‘Bunsen burner’ we hear the word ‘burn’ and wonder what the Speaker is plotting to do.

 The first line is almost shocking in its brutality, all the more so because the poet omits any mention of the victim’s reaction.
 This use of omission or understatement makes us, the reader, imagine what happened, which serves to intensify the horror.
 The line begins ‘O’, which is a literary device known as an apostrophe, and is used here to add impact.
-Next it is the sense of smell which is channelled, and if we are to believe what the Speaker says, this is unrivalled.
+Next, it is the sense of smell that is channeled, and if we are to believe what the Speaker says, this is unrivaled.
 We know exactly how serious this injury is by the use of the verb ‘branded.’
 This is the only line in the poem which sounds like the traditional language used in conventional love poetry.